National Radon Action Month

 When should I install a radon reduction system?CDC: Image 1 of 2

-Did you test your home for radon this month or purchase your test kit?
-This is “step one” to prevent your family members from experiencing the devastating health effects breathing elevated radon levels can induce.
-It’s easy and cheap!
-Will you take radon action this month?
-Comment below and share with a family or friend who might not know. #NationalRadonActionMonth
+Did you test your home for radon this month or purchase a test kit?
+This is the first step to prevent your family from experiencing the serious health effects of breathing elevated radon levels.
+You can test for radon using DIY test kits, which are available at hardware stores or online for about $20.
+Will you take action on radon this month?
+Comment below and share this information with a family member or friend who might not be aware of the importance of testing for radon in their home! #NationalRadonActionMonth

 First, test your home's radon levels.
 EPA recommends hiring a licensed professional to install a radon reduction system if levels are over 4pCi/L.CDC Image 2 of 2